TaiThanhhhh/BrainRot-Alert/README.md

 1. **First Time Setup**: Click the extension icon and configure your preferences
 2. **Set Your Limits**: Define daily time limits for different content categories
 3. **Browse Normally**: The extension runs in the background monitoring your activity
-4. **Receive Alerts**: Get notified when you've spent too much time on brainrot content
+4. **Receive Alerts**: Get notified via browser notifications and Telegram when you've spent too much time on brainrot content

 ### Configuration Options